destinyae/tabi/CONTRIBUTING.md

 For instance, to create a fork and work on a branch of it, you would:

 1. Create the fork on github, using the fork button.
-2. Go to the original repo checked out locally. (i.e. `$GOPATH/src/github.com/tabilabs/tabi`)
+2. Go to the original repo and check out locally. (i.e. `$GOPATH/src/github.com/tabilabs/tabi`)
 3. `git remote rename origin upstream`
 4. `git remote add origin git@github.com:tharsis/tabi.git`